Trumpetertimes/Sparse-Generation/README.md

     our cuda version is 11.6.

 ## Dataset:
 Due to the need to obtain instances as dense as possible, we conducted Bullet-Hole data set collection in a real shooting range.In these photos with the highest number of bullet holes contain over 600 bullet holes in a single picture.
 Link for downloading the pictures and annotations: (https://pan.baidu.com/s/1Qg-3FOer2x0TS55I9ZzEVQ?pwd=abcd).
+Note: Please remove the large images at full resolution during training, those pictures were not cropped neither used in training.

 The other datasets used in our experiment:
 MS COCO dataset (https://cocodataset.org/#download)